cooper/wikifier/doc/language.md

   the page, as well as in the `<h1>` above the first `section{}` block.
 The title can contain [formatted text](#text-formatting), but it may be stripped down to plaintext in certain places.
-* `@page.created` - UNIX timestamp of the page creation time.
+* `@page.created` - UNIX timestamp or HTTP date format of the page creation time.
 This is not used in the wikifier itself, but can be used in frontends for sorting the page list by creation date.
 * `@page.author` - Name of the page author.
 This is also optional but may be used by frontends to organize pages by author.
 * `@page.draft` - [Boolean](#assignment) value which marks the page as a draft.